enilfrus24-tech/offline_reminder_engine/README.md

 ---

+How It Works

+Instead of relying on background execution, reminders are scheduled using Android’s native alarm system.

+The engine uses:

+- "flutter_local_notifications"
+- "zonedSchedule"
+- device timezone handling
+- exact alarm permissions
+- alarm rescheduling after reboot

+This allows reminders to fire even if the app is not running.

+---

 Example Use Cases

-- Habit reminder apps
+• Habit reminder apps
-- Medication reminders
+• Medication reminder apps
-- Pet care reminders
+• Pet care reminders
-- Offline todo apps
+• Offline todo apps
-- Alarm-style utilities
+• Alarm-style utilities
+• Personal productivity apps

 ---